-Conflict Resolution and Student Conduct Services maintain student disciplinary records keeping with the Federal Family Educational Rights and Privacy Act of 1974 (FERPA), subsequent amendments, and implementation guidelines.
-These records are maintained for seven years from the date of the last disciplinary decision, if the student is no longer enrolled at the University.
+Student Conduct Services at the Student Resolution Center maintains student conduct records in keeping with the federal Family Educational Rights and Privacy Act of 1972 (FERPA), subsequent amendments, and implementation guidelines.
+These records are maintained for seven years from the end of the academic year of the last decision that includes a finding of responsibility.
 All disciplinary records are destroyed after this period, except in cases of expulsion.
-Information regarding a student’s disciplinary record is available to University members or offices with a “demonstrated need to know.”
-Disclosure of disciplinary records to others generally requires a written release from the student.
+However, if a student is involved in litigation with the University, or the record is undergoing official review or audit, the record may be kept indefinitely while maintaining compliance with FERPA.

-Should a student wish a copy of the record, a request must be submitted in writing to the Conflict Resolution and Student Conduct Services Office.
-This may be done via FAX, mail, or in person.
-Once the request has been received, a copy will be made available to the student after three business days.
+Should a student want a copy of their student conduct record, a request must be submitted in writing to Student Conduct Services.
+This may be done via mail, email, or in person.
+Once the request has been received, a copy will be made available to the student within 45 days.
 Alternatively, based on the totality of circumstances including the sensitive nature of the allegations or information, the request for copies may be granted or denied at the Hearing Officer’s discretion.
-If the request for copies is denied, the information may be reviewed at the Conflict Resolution and Student Conduct Services Office
+If the request for copies is denied, the information may be reviewed at the Student Resolution Center.

 Disciplinary records related to student organizations are maintained by Student Conduct Services.
 Personally identifiable information is considered part of a student’s educational record.
 However, the University believes students seeking to gain membership within a student organization should have the opportunity to review the organization’s conduct record.
 These records are maintained for four years from the academic year the decision was made for the last finding of responsibility.
 Student conduct cases involving a Loss of Recognition will be permanently maintained on the website.